mehulagg/gitlab/doc/user/clusters/applications.md

 - GitLab 12.2 and older, the [`stable/cert-manager`](https://gi2wthub.com/helm/charts/tree/master/stable/cert-manager)
   chart was used.

-If you have installed cert-manager prior to GitLab 12.3, Let's Encrypt [blocks requests](https://community.letsencrypt.org/t/blocking-old-cert-manager-versions/98753) from older versions of `cert-manager`.
+If you installed cert-manager prior to GitLab 12.3, Let's Encrypt [blocks requests](https://community.letsencrypt.org/t/blocking-old-cert-manager-versions/98753) from older versions of `cert-manager`.
 To resolve this: